-What you get: You will receive a super cool limited Gran Fondo Ephrata t-shirt, a police escort through town, a well thought out, and well marked course to ride, a well stocked aid station to refuel at mid ride, and a hot meal to refuel post ride.
+What you get: You will receive a super cool limited Gran Fondo Ephrata souvenir, a well thought out, and well marked course to ride that will leave you stoked on gravel, and an aid station to refuel at mid ride.
 We will also post the times of all finishers for bragging rights.

-Route: The course is designed to give riders a glimpse of some very remote, out of the way parts of central Washington.
-In the spirit of remote and rustic central Washington, much of the route is primitive gravel roads.
-There will be at least one well stocked aid station at approx. the half way point as well as a few sag wagons for additional assistance.
+GFE 88: The course is designed to give riders a glimpse of some very remote, out of the way parts of central Washington.
+It’s only March and 4900′ of climbing will hurt, plus approximately 32 of the 80 mile route is on gravel roads.
+There will be one aid station at approx the half way point.

 Gear: With so many variable course conditions it is hard to say what’s right or wrong.
-Road, cross, or mtb, any one will work, but all will have a disadvantage at some point.
-Personally I would use a cx bike with some beefy road tires.
-There will be lots of climbing so plan accordingly.
-There will be a few sag wagons and an aid station, but it’s a good idea to be somewhat self sufficient.
+Gravel, road, cross, or mtb, any one will work, but all will have a disadvantage at some point.
+Jake Maedke would run a Cannondale Synapse on Schwalbe G1 Speed 700×30 tires, but he’s a bit of a weirdo minimalist.
+There will be lots of climbing so gear accordingly.
+There will be a few sag wagons and an aid station, but it’s a good idea to be self sufficient.
 Weather is always something to consider this time of year.
-I would love to say it’s going to be sunny and 55 degrees, but it could just as easily rain or snow.
+We’d love to promise sunshine and 55 degrees, but it could just as easily rain or snow.
 Bring on the adventure baby!